phantomdiorama/burnt-sky/README.md

 Q: I get an error when adding @coolexample.user?\
 A: They may be limiting their visibility.
 Can you view the account when not logged in?
-If not, it won't visible in Hurry Asteroid either.
+If not, it won't visible in Burnt Sky either.

 Q: How I do I remove a user?\
-A: edit `~/.config/hurryasteroid/users.txt`
+A: edit `~/.config/burntsky/users.txt`

 Q: Can I use this with a web server?\
 A: Absolutely.
 But don't ask me how.